-To shift from the "N" to "R" position, first stop the vehicle completely then move the lever to the "R" position.
+To shift from the "N" to "R" position, first stop the vehicle completely then move the lever to the "R" position while pushing the release button.

 ▼ N (Neutral)

 Do not drive the vehicle with the selector lever in the "N" (neutral) position.
 Engine braking has no effect in this condition and the risk of an accident is consequently increased.